Follow Our Professional Editing and Proofreading Checklist to Improve the Quality of Your Blog Writing

 An actionable blog post shows the reader’s how they can apply what they’ve learned.
 An actionable blog post:

-- Includes examples: Use examples as often as possible to drive home your point.
+- Includes examples: Use examples as often as possible to help your reader relate.

 - Uses CTAs: CTAs are extremely actionable as they tell the reader what to do without them having to figure it out themselves.

-- Uses Visual Content: Readers respond more favorably to visual content than written content.
-Use visual content whenever practical.
+- Uses Visual Content: The reader’s eyes are drawn to visual content.
+Include relevant visual content whenever practical.

-Using visual content will do wonders for engagement, SEO, retention, reach and brand equity as readers respond more favorably to images, videos, infographics, etc. According to Brain Rules, when people hear information, they’re likely to remember only 10% of that information three days later.
+Using visual content will do wonders for engagement, SEO, retention, reach and brand equity as readers respond more favorably to images, videos, and infographics.
+According to Brain Rules, when people hear information, they’re likely to remember only 10% of that information three days later.
 However, if a relevant image is paired with that same information, people retain 65% of the information three days later.